Staff and Client Safety is Our Top Priority

 At The Last Resort Recovery, health and safety are always two of our top priorities, which is why we are offering a variety of preventative measures to protect everyone at our campus from contracting and spreading COVID-19, Coronavirus.
 We have established an executive team to coordinate and expedite review, augmentation and mitigation steps specific to COVID-19 response.
 Below are the actions we are taking to ensure our clients and staff safety.

-•Screening staff members, clients, and visitors in accordance with CDC guidelines
+•Screening staff members and clients in accordance with CDC guidelines

-All staff members, clients, and visitors will be screened daily to help ensure the safety of our facility.
+All staff members and clients will be screened daily to help ensure the safety of our facility.
 We will be checking temperatures of staff and current clients on a daily basis.
-We are currently not allowing people with COVID-19-like symptoms to be on-site and clients who present with these symptoms will be tested for coronavirus.
+Clients who present with COVID-19-like symptomps will be tested for coronavirus.

 •Training with staff and clients